Gender empowerment: Australia's approach

 Australian Government's aid program's overarching objective is to achieve gender equality and women's empowerment.
 There are similarities here in comparison to the mentioned framework above too.
 According to the Australian Government Department of Foreign Affairs and Trade (2016), partner countries essentially play a key role in promoting gender equality by identifying challenges and implementing solutions.
 On a global scale, contributing to international conversations and efforts.

 The Australian Government Department of Foreign Affairs and Trade have also committed to a Gender Equality Fund in 2015.
-Within the financial year of 2020-2021 in the response to the COVID-19 pandemic,the fund received a total of $65 million just that year.
+Within the financial year of 2020-2021 in the response to the COVID-19 pandemic, the fund received a total of $65 million just that year.

 Similarly, the Australian Government Department of the Prime Minister and Cabinet developed a strategy supporting the Australian Government's aim for gender equality.
 According to the Department of the Prime Minister and Cabinet (2025) they vision to keep the nation a safe place where there are equal outcomes for both genders.

-Australia is also apart of a number of advocacy groups and partnerships that work towards promoting initiatives and strengthening actions to combat gender-based violence.
+Australia is also a part of a number of advocacy groups and partnerships that work towards promoting initiatives and strengthening actions to combat gender-based violence.
 A number of these groups include the UN Group of Friends for the Elimination of Violence against Women and Girls, the Generation Equality Forum Action Coalition, and the Call to Action on Protection of Gender-Based Violence in Emergencies.
 Providing monetary support since 2010, Australia is a long-standing member of the UN Women's Ending Violence against Women and Girls global movements.
 Australia continues to have ongoing engagement within global efforts to address gender-based issues.